leonlinsx/minimal-mistakes/_posts/2020-01-18-newsletter-annual-review.md

 **Shout outs**

-Friends and acquaintances worked on many fascinating things last year. **Please feel free to reach out if you're interested in what they do.** Note that none of the below is investment advice and I might have a financial or personal interest in the company \[40\]
+Friends and acquaintances worked hard on fascinating things last year. **Please feel free to reach out if you're interested in what they do.** Note that none of the below is investment advice and I might have a financial or personal interest in the company \[40\]

 1. [Lindsay Burton of Kayo organises industry events for women investors]( https://kayoconferenceseries.com/ "Kayo"), her [leadership retreat](https://kayoconferenceseries.com/events/executive-leadership-retreat/ "leadership") has bestselling author Chris Voss (Never Split the Difference) coming to speak
 2. [Caroline Barton of Modatrova](https://www.instagram.com/modatrova/ "Modatrova") is bringing emerging fashion brands to shoppers in private settings.
 She's looking for women who are tastemakers in their community who would be interested in hosting.